gwax/www-gwax/posts/2004/09/i-need-me-some-titles.rst

 getting a Ph.D. at some point, which will get me the title "Doctor".
 I figure that I'll have to find a way to get knighted, which will get me the title "Sir".
-I'm also going to have to become a preacher so that I can get the title "Reverand".
+I'm also going to have to become a preacher so that I can get the title "Reverend".
 Becoming a judge would get me a "The Honorable" as a prefix.
 If I can buy or marry myself into some sort of lordship, I can get the title "Lord" at the beginning and then some sort of fancy suffix like "Duke of someplace-or-other"; however I'm inclined